SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 The following is an example of session creating and connecting to the Solace message router for the producer.

-Compared to the publish/subscribe tutorial, it is also not required to specify a message event listener for the `Session` object.
+Compared to the publish/subscribe tutorial, here it is not required to specify a message event listener for the `Session` object.
 Guaranteed messages are delivered to event listeners defined for the `MessageConsumer` object instead.

 ```javascript
 // create session